 “Through focusing words, we guide the cognition to a deeper consciousness to enter into a clear experience of one’s self.
-We then use this self to self relationship as the basis upon which to build all our other relationships.
+We use this self to self-relationship as the basis upon which to build all our other relationships.
 Functional Analysis is the meeting place between psyche and soma.
-The body and mind always work together – in both health and in illness.”
-Will Davis
+The body and mind always work together in both health and in illness.”

 Recent biophysical research has revealed that primacy of the role of the connective tissue in transmitting information through the whole body and in holding and reprocessing stress.

 Functional Analysis uses the principle that the connective tissue changes shape in response to physical stimuli.
 Every physical movement, every contact, every pressure transfers energy and changes the connective tissue status.
 When the tissue is touched, the mechanical vibrations produce electric waves and if the movement or touch is repeated over time, it will generate an increasingly stronger electrical emission.
 A therapeutic touch, calm, slow, rhythmic, attentive, in resonance with the person touched, creates new experiences e.g. it releases pain, tension and sends this information to cells and brain, restructuring and developing a restorative healing process.